How to Identify Anna’s Hummingbirds

 Bird songs provided by the Cornell Lab of Ornithology.

-To attract a mate a male puts on an aerial display that starts with hovering a few yards in front of a female.
+If you’re lucky enough, you may see a male Anna’s hummingbird perform a unique courtship ritual.
+To attract a mate, the male puts on an aerial display that starts with hovering a few yards in front of a female.
 He ascends above the treetops, then dives toward the ground, pulling up with a loud screech made by his tail feathers.
 He does the same to intimidate intruders (including people).
-He zooms upwards as much as 130 feet when performing this courtship display.
+The male zooms upwards as much as 130 feet when performing this display.

 What Do Anna’s Hummingbirds Eat?